Primary and secondary education

 - Diploma: General Certificate of Secondary Education (GCSE).

-We compare the General Certificate of Secondary Education (GCSE) in 6 subjects with grades D to G or 3 to 1 to a VMBO-T diploma.
+We compare a General Certificate of Secondary Education (GCSE) obtained with a result of D to G or 3 to 1 for 6 subjects to a diploma.

-We compare the General Certificate of Secondary Education (GCSE) in 6 subjects with grades A* to C or 9 to 4 to at least a VMBO-T diploma.
+We compare a General Certificate of Secondary Education (GCSE) obtained with a result of A* to C or 9 to 4 for 6 subjects to at least a VMBO-T diploma.

 General Certificate of Education (GCE) AS levels and A levels

-After lower secondary education, students aged 17 to 19 can go to upper secondary education.
-They conclude it with exams for the General Certificate of Education (GCE) advanced subsidiary levels (AS levels) or advanced level (A levels).
+Students conclude upper secondary education with exams for a General Certificate of Education (GCE) advanced subsidiary levels (AS levels) or advanced level (A levels).
+They take their exams via an examining board.

 - advanced subsidiary levels (AS levels); or